bldl/emplace-spidermonkey/README.md

 ### 1. What is the ECMA-262 Specification?

-* ECMA-262 is the official document that defines how JavaScript works.
-It tells developers and browser makers what JavaScript should do in every situation.
+* ECMA-262 is the official document that defines how JavaScript™ works.
+It tells developers and browser makers what JavaScript™ should do in every situation.

 ### 2. How to Navigate the Document